louis-leibo/louis-leibo/README.md

 ### Academics:

+- Master of Sciences in "Data Science & AI for Business" from École Polytechnique & HEC Paris (2024-2026)
-- Bachelor of Sciences in Economics at the London School of Economics and Political Science (2021-2024)
+- Bachelor of Sciences in "Economics" from the London School of Economics and Political Science (2021-2024)
 - Pre-College Program at Brown university in "Statistical Programming in R" (2019)
 - French Baccalaureate at Lycée Fénelon Sainte-Marie in Paris with Specialisms in Maths, Geopolitics and Physics & Chemistry (2018-2021)